-Día de Muertos traditions in Mexico are famous and well-known across the world.
-Day of the Dead, however, is celebrated across many parts of the Spanish-speaking world, including Spain.
+Día de Muertos traditions in Mexico are famous across the world.
+Day of the Dead, however, is celebrated across many parts of the Spanish-speaking world.
 This post focuses in on common traditions you can find in Latin American countries for Día de Muertos.

 Many traditions are local as well, and vary from city to city.
 Some places use the phrase “Día de Muertos,” while other prefer a more discreet term like “Día de los Difuntos” to refer to people who are no longer living.

 There’s a lot of overlap in how different Spanish-speaking countries remember their loved ones on Day of the Dead, however.
 As you’ll see, families in most places use November 1 or 2 to visit cemeteries, bearing flowers and taking some times to tidy or sit by the tombs of family members.